Petit-Figeac Saint-Emilion Grand Cru 2020 - Second vin

 Mouth

-Medium-bodied in a fleshy style, the wine offers great freshness, an abundance of fruit, precision and harmony, with a penetrating finish.
+Medium-bodied with a fleshy style, the wine offers great freshness, an abundance of fruit, precision, and harmony, ending with a penetrating finish.

 Serve